-In a decision dated February 6, 2020, the CTA denied the GSMI's Claim from Refund for insufficiency of evidence.
+In a decision dated February 6, 2020, the CTA denied GSMI's Claim for Refund for insufficiency of evidence.
 On February 20, 2020, GSMI filed a Motion for Reconsideration of the said decision.
 However, the Motion for Reconsideration was denied by the CTA on June 9, 2020.
 On August 28, 2020, GSMI elevated the case to the CTA En Banc by way of a Petition for Review.
-On January 5, 2021, the CTA En Banc issued a Resolution giving due course to GSMI's Petition for Review and stating that the case is now deemed submitted for decision.